weijuey/tp/docs/UserGuide.md

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.
-You may use this frequently when you first begin using d'Interiéur.
+You may use this frequently when you first begin using d'Intérieur.

 Format: `help`